Venessachege/Finalproject/README.md

 Steve Wachira

 ##  Description
-This project is about a
+This project is about a school yearbook that lets alumins of the school keep in touch with each other.It also provides a platform which employers can use to hire the students by viewing their projects and posting competitions to decide on who to hire.

 ## Technology Used
 Html,Css,Javascript ,firebase